CarolineVG/PythonQuiz/README.md

 # PythonQuiz
-Quiz for the course Python
+Multiplayer Quiz over a network, made for the course Python

 ## dependencies
 In order to run this program you need to have the following modules installed: